Install Oracle Java SE on Oracle Linux

 java HelloWorld

-That completes the lab and demonstrates how to install the Oracle Java SE Platform on Oracle Linux and write your first program.
+That completes the tutorial and demonstrates how to install the Oracle Java SE Platform on Oracle Linux and write your first program.